dav-oss/PythonicCryptographicCodes/README.md

 ﻿# PythonicCryptographicCodes
- # Each cipher has its alternated bruteforce attack script
+ # Each cipher has its alternate bruteforce attack script